aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

    |                 |                   | Configure BGP                               | Disabled                     |
    | Review + create |                   | Review your settings and select **Create**. |                              |

-   > Note: It can take upto 45 minutes to create a virtual network gateway.
+   > Note: It can take upto 45 minutes to create a virtual network gateway. wait till both the Gateways created.

 ## Task 8: Connect CoreServicesVnet to ManufacturingVnet